Chase Motor Truck Company

 Chase Motor Truck Company (1907–1919), founded by Aurin M. Chase, was a manufacturer of trucks in Syracuse, New York.
-The vehicles were known for their air-cooled engines and simplicity of design.
+It had an air-cooled engine.

-The company also produced a utility wagon in the form of an automobile, which could be converted for use in business or pleasure.
-With a few minor changes the car could also be utilized as a commercial wagon.
+The company also produced a 'an automobile, which could be converted for use in business or pleasure.
+With minor changes the car could also be utilized as a commercial vehicle.

 It has been estimated that as many as 5,000 Chase vehicles were produced.
 Fewer than 30-40 Chase trucks are still in existence today.